Edel-und-weiss/woocommerce-qiwi/README.md

 woocommerce-qiwi-plugin
 =======================

-QIWI payment gateway plugin for WordPress
+QIWI payment gateway plugin for the WooCommerce [WordPress]